alessandroraffa/bootstrap-customization/README.md

 In this customization, there is also a fourth CSS class `wd`, to identify *wide* devices.

-You can use this code
+You can use the following code to test those classes.

 ```html
 <div class="row">